taeminhong/zlstools/README.md

 # What Is This Project?

-zlstools is a collection of command-line tools and plugins for viewing or extract data from `.zls` files.
+zlstools is a collection of command-line tools and shell extensions for viewing or extract data from `.zls` files.

 Included Tools:

 - zlsthumb: Extracts draping item images from `.zls` files.
-- ZlsThumbnailprovider: A Windows Explorer plugins that enables `.zls` file previews.
+- ZlsThumbnailprovider: A Windows Explorer extension that enables `.zls` file previews.

 # How To Build